clux/probes.hugo/content/post/2020-09-27-second-brain.md

 These solutions are off the table for me.
 Even if some of them might be a reasonable abstraction.

-With an offline document repo, it was immediately easy to get back the basic functionality needed; categorised text in sections (folders) and pages (markdown files within folder), and an offline way to access them (git repo).
+With an offline document repo, it was immediately easy to get back the basic functionality needed; categorised text in sections (folders) and pages (markdown files within folder), and an offline way to access them (cloned repo).

 ![git repo campaign](/imgs/foam/git-repo-campaign.png)

 ## The Markdown
 Using [Markdown](https://guides.github.com/features/mastering-markdown/) as the documention format is a no-brainer to me as a software engineer.
-This defacto documentation standard used nearly everywhere, supported by every editor to such a point it's hands down more productive than any [WYSIWYG application](https://www.microsoft.com/en-gb/microsoft-365/word) when you got the practice.
+This defacto documentation standard [used](https://gohugo.io/content-management/formats/) [nearly](https://community.atlassian.com/t5/Jira-questions/Using-markdown-in-Jira/qaq-p/892041) [everywhere](https://github.github.com/gfm/), supported by [every](https://code.visualstudio.com/docs/languages/markdown) [major](https://github.com/plasticboy/vim-markdown) [code](https://github.com/SublimeText-Markdown/MarkdownEditing) editor.

-That said, many of the same problems I had with `OneNote` still manifested themselves:
+Still, many of the same problems I had with `OneNote` still manifested themselves:

 - linking markdown files requires lookup and hard-coding of filesystem paths
 - tendency to store everything in one file because linking is annoying